rwedzony/employee-management-system-f/README.md

   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/user_tasks.png">
 </p>

 User can also sent email to admin using his email client.
-There is also plan to introduce "Vacation" module, where dayoff planing will take place.
+There is plan to introduce "Vacation" module, where dayoff planing will take place.
 Dashboard is introduced to give user quick feedback of the tasks status: how many of them are assigned to particular user and what are their status:

 <p align="center">
   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/user_dashboard.png">